qdj0511/Linkis-Doc/en_US/User_Manual/Linkis_Console_User_Manual.md

 > `` wds.linkis.governance.station.admin=hadoop (multiple administrator usernames are separated by ‘,’)''

-Introduction to the functions and use of computing management console
+Introduction to the functions and use of Computatoin Governance Console
 ========================

 Global history